Sevilla FC

-Sevilla Fútbol Club ([seˈβiʎa ˈfuðβol ˈkluβ]) is a Spanish professional football club based in Seville, the capital and largest city of the autonomous community of Andalusia, Spain.
-It plays in Spanish football's top flight, La Liga.
-Sevilla have won the UEFA Europa League six times, the most of any club.
-It is Spain's oldest sporting club solely devoted to football.
-The club was formed on 25 January 1890, with the Scottish born Edward Farquharson Johnston as their first president.
+Sevilla Fútbol Club ([seˈβiʎa ˈfuðβol ˈkluβ]) is a Spanish professional football club based in Seville, Andalusia, that competes in La Liga, the top flight of Spanish football.
+The club was formed on 25 January 1890, making it Spain's oldest sporting club solely devoted to football.
+The Scottish-born Edward Farquharson Johnston was one of Sevilla's founders, also becoming their first president.
 On 14 October 1905, the club's articles of association were registered in the Civil Government of Seville under the presidency of the Jerez-born José Luis Gallegos Arnosa.
-Sevilla has a long-standing rivalry with cross-city rivals Real Betis.

-Sevilla are also the most successful football club in Andalusia in terms of titles, with eighteen Andalusian Cups, one national league title in 1945–46, five Spanish Cup titles (1935, 1939, 1948, 2007 and 2010), one Spanish Super Cup (2007), a record six UEFA Cups/UEFA Europa Leagues (2006, 2007, 2014, 2015, 2016 and 2020) and one UEFA Super Cup (2006).
-They were also designated by the International Federation of Football History & Statistics as the World's best club in 2006 and 2007, thus being the first club to achieve this distinction in two consecutive years.
+Sevilla are also the most successful football club in Andalusia in terms of titles, with eighteen Andalusian Cups, one La Liga title in 1945–46, five Spanish Cup titles (1935, 1939, 1948, 2007 and 2010), one Spanish Super Cup (2007), a record seven UEFA Cups / UEFA Europa Leagues (2006, 2007, 2014, 2015, 2016, 2020, and 2023) and one UEFA Super Cup (2006).
+They were also designated by the International Federation of Football History & Statistics as the World's Best Club in 2006 and 2007, thus being the first club to achieve this distinction in two consecutive years.